tpadoan/TCWB/README.md

 Vars ::= var Vars | epsilon
 Depends ::= var Depends | !var Depends | epsilon
 ```
-where *var* is a variable, e.g.: x, *act* is a label, e.g., a, and *prop* is a proposition.
-As for usual grammars, *epsilon* means empty/nothing.
+where *var* is a variable, e.g.: x, *act* is a label, e.g.: a, and *prop* is a proposition, e.g.: Z. As for usual grammars, *epsilon* means empty/nothing.

 In *Depends* just variables names represent causal requirements, while names with a ‘!’ before, e.g., !x, represent independence requirements.
 There is no order on the variables in *Depends*, you can write, e.g., x !y z, where only y is an independence requirement.